Jenkins integration guide

 Screenshot_2025-04-15_at_10_22_56.png

-1. Put the code in the code input field
+1. Enter the code in the code input field

-For example, the following code is to run a test plan found by the name.
-Please note that the information will be different depending on your use case.
+For example, the following code runs the test plan found by name.
+The required information varies depending on your usage, so adjust it accordingly.

 image.png